Last Updated on March 21, 2026 by omgbart

 The formula plays well with others.
 The biggest surprise is how much it improves my retinol sandwich application method.
 My skin has become more redness-prone over the last decade, and this serum helps calm everything down noticeably.
 Borderline instantly.

-Mixing/Layering Ectoin with other ingredients
+Mixing/Layering Ectoin with Other Ingredients

 Final words